ajaxian79/algorithms/docs/segment-tree.md

 Monotonic stack pops while the new element violates the invariant.

 Merge intervals: sort by start; extend the running interval while overlapping.

+Greedy by end-time picks the most non-overlapping intervals.